voltrue2/node-datetime/README.md

 #### .getDatesInRange(date [mix])

-Returns an array of DateTime objects within the given range.
+Returns an array of DateTime objects within the given range in days.

 **NOTE**: `date` can be either DateTime or Date.